 I’m sure most people are familiar with this.
-They can generally be bought for less than a dollar each at the nearest convenience store.
+They can be bought for less than a dollar each at the nearest convenience store.
 Coupled with a pair of steady hands, good lighting and an obedient

 This is a real life example of a patient who tried to dig the earwax and ended up with a big red scratch inside the external ear canal.
 Not very nice.

 Others have ended up with a big ear infection or a big pimple (the pinkish lump on the top left) (medical term: furuncle) which requires a visit to my clinic once every few days.

 The “cotton bud”

 The all-time favourite cotton bud.

-Generally, this would work for a small amount of wax that is wet and close to the outside of the ear, or superficial.
-For deeper or other types of wax, this can generally push it further in.
-I have also seen patients who get ear infections after using these.
+Generally, this would work for a small amount of wax that is wet and close to the outside of the ear.
+For deeper or other types of wax, this can push it further in.
+I have seen patients who get ear infections after using these.

 I would NOT recommend anyone to use this, unless you want to let doctors earn more money from cleaning your earwax which has been pushed in by this.
 See here for an example of what I mean.

-I even had to remove the cotton bud that was left behind in the ear a few times.
+I even had to remove the cotton bud that was left behind in the ear countless times.
 See here.

 There were also some patients who tore their eardrum with the harmless-looking cotton bud.

 Notice the tiny hole over the bottom right hand corner?

 The same ear 1 month later.
 He is lucky that it healed.

 Nothing scares patients more than bleeding from their ears

 There are various types of solutions that can be placed into patients’ ears.
 If you are interested you can click here.
 My personal “favourite” is still olive oil.
 It is safe and non-toxic, seldom causes problems, and also happens to have other uses (think: makeup remover, moisturiser).
 However, please do NOT use the one above or any cooking oil.
 Try to get a medical grade one from us or from the pharmacy or polyclinic.

 The other solutions tend to make the wax expand and might cause more pain.